 ABOUT THE AUTHOR

-Peter Knegt has been CBC Arts' digital producer since way back in 2016.
-He has been working as a journalist for over a decade, and is also the filmmaker of numerous short films and the author of the book About Canada: Queer Rights.
+Peter Knegt has worked for CBC Arts since way back in 2016, with highlights including co-hosting weekly live talk show State of the Arts, writing the regular LGBTQ-culture column Queeries and playing integral roles in the launch of series The Filmmakers and Canada's a Drag.
+Beyond CBC, Knegt is also the filmmaker of numerous short films and the author of the book About Canada: Queer Rights.
 You can follow him on Instagram and Twitter with the same obvious handle: @peterknegt.